-Turn the small knob on the side of the Tuning Module in either direction aiming to achieve the highest reading on the voltmeter.
-A high reading of 50volts or less indicates external interference affecting the antenna s performance.
+For tuning, turn the small knob on the side of the Tuning Module in either direction aiming to achieve the highest reading on the voltmeter.
+A 'high' reading of 50volts or less indicates external interference affecting the antenna's performance.
 Fitting an earth stake may be the solution (see below).
-Average readings in the range 80 to 130 volts are good.
+Average readings in the range 80 to 130 volts are 'good'.